AndersonKyle324/AlphaTeam-AdServer/server/README.md

 -   npm install
 -   npm run dev

-To run the linter run npm run format through the console
+To run the linter run `npm run format` through the terminal

+To create API documentation through swagger open the `swaggerSettings.json` file and add documentation to the path object.
+If you have any new data types that you're defining, add it in the `schemas` object.
+For in depth documentation on how to write an API document using swagger go to [Swagger.io](https://swagger.io/docs/specification/basic-structure/)